Get started by searching below:

 A medical professional relies on a bedsore’s appearance to diagnose its stage.

-Stage 3 bedsores have the following characteristics:
+Stage 3 pressure ulcers have the following characteristics:

 • Black or rotten outer edges